Dennis-The14th-web/react-ui/README.md

 ## app usage
 - Fork this app.
-- Make sure navigate into the root folder (front-end)
+- Make sure to navigate or cd into the root folder (front-end)
-- Run 'npm i' to install all dependencies and react functions
+- Run 'npm install' to install all dependencies and react functions
 - Run 'npm start' to spin server on localhost:3000

 ## illustration